*Some links on this page may be affiliate links.

 iOS & Android Money Apps

-- Bank Of America App: If you have accounts with BoA like I do, this may come in handy.
+- Bank Of America App: If you have accounts with BoA as I do, this may come in handy.
 Includes bank and ATM locator that uses Iphone’s GPS.

 - Banktivity Mobile: iPhone app that lets you keep track of your day-to-day spending and account balances on the go.